 The plan sponsor should remedy any voids in its practices and procedures.
 These mistakes are correctible under SCP, VCP or Audit CAP by distributing the excess deferral to the employee and reporting the amount as taxable to the employee.
 The timing of the return of the excess to the employee determines how and when that refund is taxed.
 For a discussion of these rules, see Mistake #5.

 Nader Public School District (NPSD) sponsors a 403(b) plan that includes the 15-year catch-up contribution provision for its employees.
-The total current value of annuity contracts, and or, custodial accounts associated with the plan is over $500,000 but less than ten million dollars.
+At the end of 2019, 125 current and former employees were plan participants and the plan had assets of $3,234,115.
 NPSD counts all years of service as a public school teacher toward the 15 years of service catch-up.
-In 2014, Paul, a 48-year-old teacher, deferred $17,500 (402(g) limit for 2014), plus $3,000 of his 15-year catch-up.
+In 2019, Paul, a 48-year-old teacher, deferred $19,000 (402(g) limit for 2019), plus $3,000 of his 15-year catch-up.
 Paul only had 5 years of service with NPSD and was not eligible for the 15-year catch-up.

 Correction programs available